Red graphic reading Turkish Numbers beside white crescents containing 1, 2 and 3

 Giving Your Phone Number

-Turkish phone numbers typically have 10 digits.
-You’ll usually say them in groups:
+Turkish phone numbers have 10 digits after the country code, or 11 in domestic format when the leading zero is included.
+People usually say them in groups:

 Age and Birthdays